Published on October 15th, 2014 | by Sharilyn Johnson

 The public’s perception of Stewart as both comedian and commentator has remained constant, even though the same can’t be said for Crossfire‘s absence.
 The show was brought back in fall of 2013, and has appeared on CNN’s schedule intermittently over the past year.

 So has Stewart had a lasting impact on CNN’s programming?
-It would seem there’s still plenty to fix, if the Daily Show’s regular lambasting of the network – like this segment from July of this year – is any indication:
+It would seem there’s still plenty to fix, if the Daily Show’s continued lambasting of the network – like this segment – is any indication:

 Stewart may have won the battle in 2004, but the war wages on.